lumahealthhq/backend-interview/README.md

 <p>
 1. The api/routes.js takes the POST request with address of the clinic. </p>
 <p>
-2. It geocoder library to convert that address to its geo location (latitude and longitude)
+2. It then uses geocoder library to convert that address to its geo location (latitude and longitude)
 </p>
 <p>
 3. It then calls the library toptenpatients to get the patient list</p>